 Updates from the ECM

-CERTIFICATE IN MUSIC ENTREPRENEURSHIP APPROVED!
-The ECM is proud to announce the final approval of the Certificate in Music Entrepreneurship, an 18-credit undergraduate certificate for Music majors and those interested in an entrepreneurial career in music.
+CERTIFICATE IN MUSIC ENTREPRENEURSHIP IS HERE!
+The ECM is proud to announce the Certificate in Music Entrepreneurship, an 18-credit undergraduate certificate for Music majors and those interested in an entrepreneurial career in music.
+The Certificate interfaces with the Business Minor, providing students with a double benefit.
 For more details on the certificate, visit our “Courses” page or contact our Director!

 CONGRATULATIONS TO NATHAN SMITH, NEW VENTURE CHALLENGE MUSIC TRACK WINNER!
 The NVC Music Track held its Finals competition Wednesday, March 20, and was pleased to adjudicate three great business plans: Back Country Music Festival, Musication, and the winning business plan, PianoPlus.
 Nathan Smith’s winning entry receives the $3,000 O’Neal-Tanaguchi Prize in Music Entrepreneurship and advances to the campus-wide NVC Finals on April 17.